 A state judge ruled that a statement Border Patrol Agent Joel Luna voluntarily gave authorities can be used in his murder trial.
 Sparring over evidence marked the first day of his trial in South Texas, in a case that has stoked concern about alleged law enforcement corruption on the U.S. side of the border.

-The capital murder case began in 2015 with the discovery of a headless body floating off South Padre Island.
-The trial of two men charged in the case — a U.S. Border Patrol agent and his Mexican-born brother — begins today in South Texas.
+The capital murder case began with the discovery of a headless body floating in the waters off South Padre Island.
+Now, nearly two years later, the trial of two of the men prosecutors charged in the case — a U.S. Border Patrol agent and his Mexican-born brother — begins in South Texas.